lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Security considerations {#SecConsiderations}

+The use of SCHC header compression for CoAP header fields only affects the representation of the header information.
+SCHC header compression itself does not increase or decrease the overall level of security of the communication.
+When the connection does not use a security protocol (such as OSCORE, DTLS, etc.), it is necessary to use a layer-two security mechanism to protect the SCHC messages.

+If LPWAN is the layer-two technology, the SCHC security considerations of [RFC8724] continue to apply.
+When using another layer-two protocol, use of a cryptographic integrity-protection mechanisms to protect the SCHC headers is REQUIRED.
+Such cryptographic integrity protection is necessary in order to continue to provide the properties that [RFC8724] relies upon.

+When SCHC is used with OSCORE, the security considerations of [RFC8613] continue to apply.

+When SCHC is used with the OSCORE outer headers, the Initialization Vector (IV) size in the Compression Residue must be carefully selected.
+There is a tradeoff between compression efficiency (with a longer "MSB" MO prefix) and the frequency at which the Device must renew its key material (in order to prevent the IV from expanding to an uncompressable value).
+The key renewal operation itself requires several message exchanges and requires energy-intensive computation, but the optimal tradeoff will depend on the specifics of the device and expected usage patterns.

+If an attacker can introduce a corrupted SCHC-compressed packet onto a link, DoS attacks are possible by causing excessive resource consumption at the decompressor.
+However, an attacker able to inject packets at the link layer is also capable of other, potentially more damaging, attacks.

+SCHC compression emits variable-length Compression Residues for some CoAP fields.
+In the compressed header representation, the length field that is sent is not the length of the original header field but rather the length of the Compression Residue that is being transmitted.
+If a corrupted packet arrives at the decompressor with a longer or shorter length than the original compressed representation possessed, the SCHC decompression procedures will detect an error and drop the packet.

+SCHC header compression rules MUST remain tightly coupled between compressor and decompressor.
+If the compression rules get out of sync, a Compression Residue might be decompressed differently at the receiver than the initial message submitted to compression procedures.
+Accordingly, any time the context Rules are updated on an OSCORE endpoint, that endpoint MUST trigger OSCORE key re-establishment.
+Similar procedures may be appropriate to signal Rule udpates when other message-protection mechanisms are in use.

+<<-!
 The use of SCHC header compression over CoAP header fields allow the compression of the header information only.
 The SCHC header compression itself does not increase or reduce the level of security in the communication.
-When the connection does not use any security protocol as OSCORE, DTLS, or other, it is necessary to use a layer two security.
+When the connection does not use any security protocol (such as OSCORE, DTLS, etc.), it is necessary to use a layer two securitymechanis.

 If LPWAN is the layer two technology, the use of SCHC over the CoAP protocol keeps valid the Security Considerations of SCHC header compression {{RFC8724}}.
 When using another layer two, integrity protection is mandatory.